SupermeLC/OTSU/README.md

     Threshold = 100, 185

-    The top of the surface is the best threshold
+    The top of the surface are the best thresholds